Australia’s Ecommerce in 2018: How Amazon Challenges the Retail Industry6 Min Read

 Amazon finally launched its retail and marketplace service for Australian customers on December 5 of last year.
 The global record-breaking launch was dubbed as a soft-launch by the experts.
 Amazon’s main strategy is to rapidly roll out its complete range of products and services (like Amazon Prime and AmazonFresh) over 2018 without going for a massive launch at once.

-Potential impact of Amazon on retailers
+The potential impact of Amazon on retailers

 According to the analysis of Brain And Company, Amazon will become the sixth largest retailer in Australia in 5-10 years.
 It might not suppress Australian retail giants like Woolworths and Coles, but it will most likely outpace retailers like Kmart, JB Hi-Fi and Harvey Norman.